Pain behind the knee, inside the calf, the inside ankle and the arch of the foot are indications of gastrocnemius dysfunction.

 - Trigger points and a short tight gastroc muscle is a prime source of lower leg cramps or ‘charley horses’.

-- Chills when you are sick will cause the gastroc to shorten and tighten causing lower leg pain.
+- Body chills due to extreme cold or illness will cause the gastroc to shorten and tighten causing lower leg pain.

 Other muscles that should be considered and examined in conjunction with the gastrocnemius: